-According to the Centers for Disease Control and Prevention, 1 in 10 teens in high school drinks and drives, and the most recent statistics from the National Highway Traffic Safety Administration (NHTSA) show that over 10,000 people died in alcohol-related crashes.
+According to the Centers for Disease Control and Prevention (CDC), 1 in 10 teens in high school drinks and drives, and the most recent statistics from the National Highway Traffic Safety Administration (NHTSA) show that over 10,000 people died in alcohol-related crashes.
 That said, the dangers related to impaired driving can lead to severe injuries or death.
 Accordingly, we must arm our teens and young adults with helpful information that will keep them safe at all times -- especially when no adults are around to remind them.

 While we understand that there are times when people make the conscious decision to get behind the wheel after having one too many drinks, it is not something to be taken lightly with teen drivers.
 There are often occurrences of drunk driving accidents involving teens who decide to ride in a vehicle with a fellow teen driver who has been drinking.
 If you’re the parent of a teen who was hit by an adult drunk driver or was in the car with a driver who was involved in a drunk driving crash, you are encouraged to contact a Fort Myers DUI accident attorney who can help you navigate the resulting personal injury or wrongful death case.